w3c/wai-dynamic-planning/source/plan/index.html.erb.md

 ### [Assign responsibilities](assign_responsibilities.html)

-Understand what roles need to be covered to help in creating the team and ensuring all tasks are covered.
+Understand what roles are needed to ensure all tasks are covered.

 {::nomarkdown}
 <%= article :end %>